cloud-native-toolkit/operator-masauto/README.md

 Present state recommending taking defaults for mas instance name: `inst1` otherwise will need to change the role binding, this will be changed when we move to full OLM / custom catalog install.

-Current list of MAS components supported with this install:
+Current list of MAS components supported with this operator install:
 - Core
 - Manage
 - IoT
 - Monitor
 - AppConnect
 - CP4D (foundation and services: wsl, wml, spark, aiopenscale, wd)
+- Health Predict & Utilities

 **TO RUN:**

 1. Clone or download the repo to a local directory, login to openshift cluster via login token
-2. Set IMG var (check out the repo and pick the latest image tag - at time of writing its v0.7.0)
+2. Set IMG var (check out the repo and pick the latest image tag - at time of writing its v0.8.0)

-`export IMG=docker.io/tcskill/masauto:v0.7.0`
+`export IMG=docker.io/tcskill/masauto:v0.8.0`

 3. Install Operator into cluster and add your entitlement key